zwave-js/node-zwave-js/packages/testing/testing.api.md

     specificDeviceClass: number;
 }): MockEndpointCapabilities;

-// Warning: (ae-forgotten-export) The symbol "MockNodeCapabilities" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "getDefaultMockNodeCapabilities" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)